YacoobHolden/new-merchant-quote-service/README.md

 ### Asssumptions
 1. If lower than lowest value - use lowest known value for that industry
 1. If higher than greatest value - use greatest known value for that industry
-1. Don't need to handle updates of uploaded values

 ### Known Issues
-1. Currently validate CSV or input parameters
+1. Does not currently validate CSV or input parameters
+1. Doesn't elegantly handle updates of uploaded values
 1. No authentication on APIs